nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     2. All prior activities will be saved.
     3. Re-launch InternEase by [Step 1(ii)](#Launch-and-shutdown).<br>Expected: All the saved data will be loaded and displayed.

+## **Appendix: Planned Enhancement**

+1. The current display duration may not suit everyone and the dialog content looks messy on showing all particulars.
+The display duration could be customized (can be decided by user) and the dialog content could be enhanced to show important particulars only in further enhancement.
+2. All commands are executable on any panel (e.g., command `delete_note 2` can delete the 2nd note even though the panel is showing the todo list only).
+We plan to have some enhancement on it by implementing some custom restrictions (can be decided by user) to limit the command executions according to the displaying GUI.